kiagnose/kiagnose/docs/checkup_api.md

 A checkup is a containerized application, which checks that a certain cluster functionality is working properly.
 A checkup provided by a third party vendor should adhere to the API described in this document.

-Kiagnose executes a checkup as a [Job](https://kubernetes.io/docs/concepts/workloads/controllers/job/) in a dedicated ephemeral [Namespace](https://kubernetes.io/docs/concepts/overview/working-with-objects/namespaces/).
+Kiagnose executes a checkup as a [Job](https://kubernetes.io/docs/concepts/workloads/controllers/job/) in an existing [Namespace](https://kubernetes.io/docs/concepts/overview/working-with-objects/namespaces/).
-The ephemeral Namespace is deleted after the checkup had finished its execution (or timed-out).
-The Namespace's name is of the following format `kiagnose-checkup-<random string>`.
 > **_Note:_** In order to get the namespace in which the checkup runs:
 > from within a Pod - read the content of the following file:
 > `/var/run/secrets/kubernetes.io/serviceaccount/namespace`